The Madonna Complex: Unboxing Womanhood

 Sinners

-I have met people with 0 sexual partners, 60, and everywhere in between, yet did not, upon meeting them, decide they were this “one or the other.”
-Lost in a rabbit hole of this topic with my friend, we compared notes on how the two of us are perceived.
-We share the same views on sex-positivity and feminism, yet men often immediately assume her to be a puritan, and me, a trollop.
-I tend to make dirty jokes seconds into meeting someone, talk openly about my dating life, and my clothes, fighting against a slightly curvier shape, come across as immodest.
-This immediately places me into a big red box with “DO NOT TAKE SERIOUSLY” written in bold lettering.
-Rather than, and I jest, “Wow, look at this woman, who can appear both as sexual and of substance.
-How remarkable!
-The nuance!”
+Lost in a rabbit hole of this topic with my friend, we compared notes on how Freud’s complex impacts us.
+We share the same views on sex-positivity and feminism, yet men often immediately assume her a puritan, and me, a trollop.
+I tend to make dirty jokes, talk openly about my dating life, and my clothes, pushing against a slightly curvier frame, come across as immodest.

 Redemption

-Recently, at a dive bar in L.A., a man approached me and bought me a drink, while flirting quite openly.
-I enjoy chatting with a stranger and, even more so, getting a free cocktail, yet I often come across as closed off and uninterested at first.
-He decided to analyze this, saying, “You seem jaded.
-Let me guess, someone hurt you, and now you no longer trust men.”
+Recently, at a dive bar in Los Angeles, a man offered to buy me a drink, flirting openly.
+I enjoy chatting with a stranger and, even more so, getting a free cocktail, though I often come across as closed off and uninterested at first.
+On several occasions, I have been told I am “hard to read,” “a closed book,” on first dates (Sorry, person I just met.
+Should I have opened with something else?).
+This guy decided to analyze me.
+“You seem jaded,” he said.
+“Let me guess: someone hurt you, and now you no longer trust men.”

 Mary Magdalene in the Cave, by Hugues Merle, c.
 1868